 The first of many rants about music you can expect here..

-'Le fabuleux destin d'Amelie Poulain' ( Amelie to you and me ) and jointly the best piano track I have ever heard in almost 21 years. ( The other one is a track in my computer called Piano Concerto 26 by Mozart ) .
+I am currently listening to Comptine d'Un Autre Été by Yann Tiersen for the 7th consecutive time.
+It's part of the score from the movie 'Le fabuleux destin d'Amelie Poulain' ( Amelie to you and me ) and jointly the best piano track I have ever heard in almost 21 years. ( The other one is a track in my computer called Piano Concerto 26 by Mozart ) .

 Real music is undescribeable really.
 By real music I mean real music, not the sort you get to hear in recently released Bollywood movies or VH1's "Hip Hop Hustle".
 To me good music has to have the ability to make you forget anything else is going on around you.
 That's it..